kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 ### Design
 The bucket provisioning library utilizes two new Custom Resources to abstract an object store bucket and a claim/request for such a bucket.
-It's important to keep in mind that this proposal only defines bucket claim APIs and related library code.
+It's important to keep in mind that this design only defines bucket claim APIs and related library code.
 The lib ensures that  the _contract_ made to app developers regarding the artifacts of bucket creation is guaranteed.
 The actual creation of physical buckets and the generation of appropriate credentials belong to each object store provisioner.
-The bucket library handles watches on bucket claims, reconciles state-of-the-world, creates the artifacts (Secret, ConfigMap) consumed by app pods, and deletes Kubernetes resources generated on behalf of the claim.
+The bucket library handles watches on bucket claims, reconciles state-of-the-world, creates the artifacts (Secret, ConfigMap, etc.) consumed by app pods, and deletes Kubernetes resources generated on behalf of the claim.
 Object store specific resources need to be cleaned up by the provisioners.

 An `ObjectBucketClaim` (OBC) is similar in usage to a Persistent Volume Claim and an `ObjectBucket` (OB) is the Persistent Volume equivalent.
 An OBC is namespaced and references a storage class which defines the object store provisioner.